SvenGroot/Ookii.CommandLine/docs/Migrating.md

   by `ArgumentNameComparison` and `CommandNameComparison` respectively, both now taking a `StringComparison` value instead of an `IComparer<string>`.
 - The `CommandInfo` type is now a class instead of a structure.
+- The `ICommandWithCustomParseOptions.Parse()` method signature has changed to use a `ReadOnlyMemory<string>` structure for the arguments and to receive a reference to the calling `CommandManager` instance.
+- The `CommandLineArgumentAttribute.CancelParsing` property now takes a `CancelMode` enumeration rather than a boolean.
+- The `ArgumentParsedEventArgs` class was changed to use the `CancelMode` enumeration.
+- The `ParseOptionsAttribute.NameValueSeparator` property was replaced with `ParseOptionsAttribute.NameValueSeparators`.
+- The `ParseOptions.NameValueSeparator` property was replaced with `ParseOptions.NameValueSeparators`.
+- Properties that previously returned a `ReadOnlyCollection<T>` now return an `ImmutableArray<T>`.

+## Breaking behavior changes from version 3.0

+- By default, both `:` and `=` are accepted as argument name/value separators.
+- The default value of `ParseOptions.ShowUsageOnError` has changed.

 ## Breaking API changes from version 2.4